 Cartref is a slate-clad Victorian cottage just five minutes' walk from Keswick's bustling town centre.
 But don't let the traditional exterior fool you; the interior of the cottage has been refurbished in a tasteful, modern town house style, with white metropolitan tiles in the kitchen and bathrooms, glossy kitchen units and stylish leather sofas.
-There are three bedrooms: one double plus an adult-size cot bed and two kingsize bedrooms that can be converted into four adult singles if required.
+There are three bedrooms: one double and two king-size bedrooms that can be converted into four adult singles if required.
 So, whether you're a large family unit, an extended family with grandparents or just a group of friends looking for comfortable accommodation with easy access to Lake District town life, Cartref will most likely tick all of those boxes for you.

 Keswick itself is a busy, vibrant, friendly town with plenty of pubs, cafes and restaurants, as well as more outdoor shops than you can shake a stick at and other interesting independent shops.
 There are a couple of museums, pitch and putt golf, radio-controlled boating, a climbing wall, a cinema and a theatre.
 Derwentwater is a ten minute walk from the cottage and here you can hire rowing boats, take a trip on the launch or explore the paths around the lakeshore.
 The mountains surrounding Keswick are within easy reach – Catbells, the Coledale Horseshoe and Blencathra are all a great day’s walk, as well as Skiddaw and Latrigg (the latter can be seen from one of the bedroom windows).